Supporting Embedded Content

 Demos from previous chapters will need to be similarly fixed up before they work.
 For example, setTimeout might need to change to window.setTimeout.

 To get multiple frames’ scripts to play nice inside one JavaScript context, we’ll create multiple Window objects: window_1, window_2, and so on.
-Before running a frame’s scripts, we’ll set window to that frame’s Window object, so that the script uses the correct Window.Some JavaScript engines support a simple API for changing the global object, but the DukPy library that we’re using isn’t one of them.
+Before running a frame’s scripts, we’ll set window to that frame’s Window object, so that the script uses the correct Window.Some JavaScript engines support an API for changing the global object, but the DukPy library that we’re using isn’t one of them.
 There is a standard JavaScript operator called with which sort of does this, but the rules are complicated and not quite what we need here.
 It’s also not recommended these days.

 So to begin with, let’s define the Window class when we create a JSContext: